kahilav2/twitter-dashboard-on-akash/README.md

 # twitter-dashboard-on-akash

 Twitter Dashboard on Akash displays the follower counts of specified Twitter accounts.
-It is deployed on the Akash Network.
+It is containerized in order to be hosted on the Akash Network, a decentralized compute marketplace.

 # How to deploy